CristianoTom/Mathematical-modeling/README.md

-# Code for math modeling
+# Code for mathematical modeling
     Provide some simple code to solve the basic problem